You don’t have to love your stepkid to be a good stepparent

 Loving your stepkid in a high-conflict stepfamily

-Because we were living in a high-conflict custody situation in our early blended family days, I was terrified that if I didn’t love SD, that could be used against my husband in court.
+Because my husband was in a high-conflict custody situation when we met, I was terrified that if I didn’t love SD, that could be used against my husband in court.
 That SD not loving me—heck, she didn’t even want to be around me—could be used by HCBM as leverage to reduce Dan’s custody.

 Yeah, not so much.
 Those hopes and expectations were totally unrealistic.
 For one thing, my SD’s emotions were being manipulated by HCBM—I mean, I don’t know why I thought that SD could love me, a total stranger, when she was already getting brainwashed into rejecting her own father.
 There’s no way SD could possibly show me any affection without putting herself into a loyalty bind against her emotionally abusive mother.
 I should’ve been more understanding about that.